-Finding the Slow Life: My Perfect Day in Vlorë, Albania
+A Slow Day in Vlorë, Albania

-Finding the Slow Life: My Perfect Day in Vlorë, Albania
+A Slow Day in Vlorë, Albania

 The Early Hours: Productivity or Peace